RyanNovas/Quill-Grammar/README.md

 We are using the [blaze compiler](https://github.com/firebase/blaze_compiler) to generate rules for our data.
 Install it with `npm install -g blaze_compiler`.

-Intergrating and Testing Against the LMS
+Integrating and Testing Against the LMS
 ========================================

 If you are doing app development that requires integration with